liyb-gz/reactnd-readable/README.md

 ## API Server

 Information about the API server and how to use it can be found in its [README file](api-server/README.md).

+## Note

+This app is created using TypeScript.
+However, a not-so-pleasant previous experience told me that Udacity's review tool does not read .ts files.
+Thus I prepared a version in JavaScript in the folder `readable-js`.
+If you cannot review the .ts files, please go ahead and review the JavaScript version instead.
+Thanks!